 Signs on the Triangle – No signs are allowed in the traffic circle or in the triangle at Main and Water streets.
 Copies of the ordinance were given to the Flash in the Pan coordinators.

-Parking/Vandalism at Park events- Matt has had to cone off behind the fire station where people were blocking the overhead doors accessing the fire station, at the Monday night Pan events.
+Parking/Vandalism at Park events- Matt has had to cone off portions of the fire station area; people were blocking the overhead doors accessing the fire station, at the Monday night Pan events.
 In the event of an emergency this would pose a public safety hazard.
 There has been vandalism at the park at night; destruction to the porta potties as well as a picnic table being put into the water.
-The board discussed some idea’s for eliminating some of these issues.
+The board discussed some ideas for eliminating some of these issues.

-Maritime Heritage Festival- Steve reported that planning is going well for the upcoming event on August 13th.
+Maritime Heritage Festival- Steve Brookman reported that planning is going well for the upcoming event on August 13th.
 Information can be found at BHMHF.org.
 Steve requested use of the building at the wharf from Friday – Monday after the event for storage.
 He will be given a key for access.
 He asked for and was granted permission to put a sign up on the ramp a week before the festival.
 Banners will be posted around town as well on Facebook.

-Special Town Meeting- Scott Motion setting the first special town meeting for Town Hall appropriation and Tax acquired property sell back on August 8 at 5:30.
+Special Town Meeting- Scott moved to set the first special town meeting for Town Hall appropriation and Tax acquired property sell-back on August 8 at 5:30.
 The second town meeting regarding ordinance amendments will be set for September 12th at 6:30.
 Sean second.
 5-0 approved.

 Climate Resilience Committee- Randy provided the board with a list of proposed members.
 Board will review.
-Randy and Jeff will be in charge of compiling the final list.
+Randy and Jeff will compile the final list.

 Annual Election of MMA VP- Joe provided the board with a ballot with candidates for MMA vice president.
 No action.

-Executive Session- 1 M.R.S.A § 401(6)(A)- Personnel Matter- Entered 7:24pm
+Executive Session- 1 M.R.S.A § 401(6)(A)- Personnel Matter- Entered 7:24pm, exited 7:35 pm.

+Interim Town Administrator.
+Scott moved to thank Joe Hayes for his assistance to the Town and to provide notice under our agreement with him that the Town wishes to conclude our interim arrangement with him.
+Sean seconded.
+Ellen and Jim will review the agreement and one of them will discuss with Joe.
+5-0 approved.

 Other Business